Staff are working Tuesday - Friday 10-5.

-We are very sorry about the inconvenience – if you have any particular research or reading needs during this time though, do talk to us and we will try to help.
-We will also still be answering enquiries by phone and email during the closure.
+We are very sorry about the inconvenience – if you have any particular research or reading needs during this time though, do call or email us and we will try to help.
+We will still be answering enquiries by phone and email during the closure.

 How do I sign up?

 We offer a free lending service and aim to make our collection as accessible as possible.
 New borrower forms are available online or from library reception.
 We will ask to see proof of your current address before items can be issued to you.
 This can be a utility bill, lease, driving license or a letter from an organisation such as the NHS, a local council or commercial company.
 If you are posting a form in, please let us know if the proof of address included should be returned to you.
 We strongly recommend sending a photocopy.